 Sharing is caring!

-I have to tell you about what happened the first time I visited Cassadaga, FL.
-I was heading back from Orlando to Daytona when I took a spontaneous early exit into the town of Cassadaga.
+Even though I live in Eugene now, I have to tell you about what happened the first time I visited Cassadaga, FL.
+I was living in Orlando at the time and I was heading to Daytona when I took a spontaneous early exit into the town of Cassadaga.
 I had always heard there was a concentration of metaphysical folks out there with cool shops and offerings like tarot or palm reading.
 Wikipedia claims it is the “psychic capital of the world.”

 I had been curious about it forever, but always felt in a rush when I drove past and never made the time to stop.
 Excuses, right?